 Your client could lose Medicare benefits if their settlement is meant to pay for injury-related expenses.
 The experts at Milestone can consult with your client to ensure they do not become disqualified from the program.

-Medicare is a “secondary payer,” which means that when an injured person has certain types of insurance coverage or compensation (such as a settlement), those payers are first responsible for a beneficiary’s related medical expenses.
-These additional sources might include:
+Medicare is a secondary payer, which means when an injured person has certain types of insurance coverage or compensation, such as a settlement, other parties are legally responsible for paying first for medical expenses related to the injury before Medicare pays.